-Mr. Lee Kean Teong, aged 60, Male, a Malaysian, was appointed to the Board as an Independent Non-Executive Director on 31 March 2015.
+Mr. Lee Kean Teong, aged 61, Male, a Malaysian, was appointed to the Board as an Independent Non-Executive Director on 31 March 2015.

 He was with KPMG Malaysia for more than 35 years and was a partner until his retirement on 31 December 2014.
-He qualified as a Chartered Accountant of Malaysian Institute of Accountants (MIA) and is also a member of Malaysian Institute of Certified Public Accountants (MICPA) and a fellow member of CPA Australia.
+He qualified as a Chartered Accountant of Malaysian Institute of Accountants (MIA) and is also a member of Malaysian Institute of Certified Public Accountants (MICPA).

 He has extensive experience in audit and management consulting throughout his career.
 He was the engagement partner for a wide range of companies which included public listed companies and multinationals in various industries, mainly in manufacturing, property development and construction, hotel, stock broking and finance.
+Independent Non-Executive Director